 Mortgage Broker: Job Duties, Career Outlook, and Education Requirements

-What Are the Job Duties of a Mortgage Broker?
+What is a Mortgage Broker?

-It is your responsibility to review borrowers' applications, credit reports and financial information to find the best possible matches.
+As a mortgage broker, it is your responsibility to review borrowers' applications, credit reports and financial information to find the best possible matches.
 You must balance factors such as the length of the loan repayment schedule, interest rates and monthly payment amounts, depending on each client's financial situation.
 It's important that you collect a diverse range of information about each borrower and create a file for a lender.
 You also negotiate the details of the loan between the two parties.

 What Is the Career Outlook?

 The U.S. Bureau of Labor Statistics (BLS) reported on loan officers, who perform duties that are very similar to that of a mortgage broker.
 Loan officers are expected to experience average job growth from 2018-2028, with job opportunities growing by 8%.
 These opportunities are expected to emerge as the economy recovers, resulting in more people looking to purchase homes.
 The recent housing crisis has seen an increased call for regulatory compliance, which should benefit professionals looking to enter this field.

 The minimum requirements for becoming a mortgage broker typically include an associate's or bachelor's degree.
 Your state will require that you become licensed before practicing as a mortgage broker.
 The Mortgage Loan Originator (MLO) license is an excellent way for brokers to prove their knowledge and experience.
 Requirements for this license vary by state.

 What are Some Related Alternative Careers?